mysociety/popit.poplus.org/docs/getting-started.md

 ## Populate your instance

 Now you've created a PopIt instance you'll probably want to start populating it with some data.
-For more details see [using PopIt]({{ site.baseurl }}/docs/using-popit/).
+For more details see [adding data]({{ site.baseurl }}/docs/adding-data/).

 ## Accessing data over the API